jonwis/app2app/README.md

 Layered on top of that is a "web request like" model on both ends, generating a request on one end and producing a response on the other.

+# How to Experiment

+You can build this solution yourself and see how it works.
+You'll need VS2022 installed, along with the VC++ tools for Windows Desktop development.

+1. Build the solution for your favorite architecture
+2. Right-click and "deploy" the `PluginApp1` and `PluginCaller2` projects
+3. Launch `PluginCaller2`
+4. Click the shiny "Click me!" button

+The PluginApp1 (the "host") will launch and interact with PluginCaller.
+Currently, that interaction is invisible, but can be observed by debugging PluginCaller2 and its `myButton_OnClick` handler.

+# Coming Soon

+A short list of "to do" items

+**Enumerate available hosts** - Currently, the only supported operation is to identify packages that provide an app2app connection.
+Some apps will want to enumerate them and dig through other configuration data about them.

+**HttpRequestMessage** - HTTP request/response is a slightly more structured system than `IPropertySet`.
+App2App endpoints that understand HTTP request/response, or have a way to map a request into an HTTP- like model of (verb, URI, headers, body) can use that instead.

+**Mapping between endpoint types** - If a caller talks PropertySet but the host talks HttpRequestMessage, should there be a mapping betweent the two?

+**Simplified registration** - Since the manifest has all the registration information in it, a single method can register all the types.
+The connection manager can use "regular" WinRT type activation to bring up an object.

+**Method-calls** - Some app2app hosts might have a flat DLL with a single call export.
+Make it easier to provide that level of binding.

+**Sync or not?** - WinRT API design has moved away from "`-Async` all the things".
+Does the connection pipe have to be async, or should it be synchronous?
+Apps already know how to deal with blocking background calls on their main threads.
+Hosts already know how to deal with routing calls from an apartment to their main thread.

+**GUI debugger** - Upgrade PluginCaller2 to be better; more tools to enumerate then call then visualize the bodies of calls; more ability to take parameters to pass along, etc.

+**Helpers for hosts** - APIs in App2AppCore that let hosts strongly identify who their callers are, along with other systems to ask questions of the caller during the connect phase.

 # Layers

 ## Registration